gilch/hissp/docs/tutorial.rst

     >>> ('foo->bar?')
     'foo->bar?'

-Symbols may contain special characters, but the Python identifiers they represent cannot.
-Therefore, the reader *munges* symbols with forbidden characters to valid identifier strings by using ``xQUOTEDxWORDS_``.
+Because symbols may contain special characters, but the Python identifiers they represent cannot, the reader *munges* symbols with forbidden characters to valid identifier strings by using ``xQUOTEDxWORDS_``.

 This format was chosen because it contains an underscore